kermitas/ChessProblem/cp-main/README.md

 - start `./bin/run 3 3 1 King` or `bin\run.bat 3 3 1 King`

 ### Testing instructions (SBT):
 Big boards take a lot of time.
-You can exclude big boards tests (BigBoardsTest and BigQueensTest) by:
+You can exclude big boards tests (BigBoardsTest, BigQueensTest and VeryBigQueensTest) by:
 `sbt test-only * -- -l "BigBoardsTest BigQueensTest VeryBigBoardsTest VeryBigQueensTest"`

 To run just one test (for example SmallBoardsTest):